Top Ten Greatest Quotes About Patriotism

 Any atrocity carried out by a nation or its government is wrong and should not be tolerated or condoned by its people.

 Yelling "Patriotism" is often the first sign of guilt.
-It's like calling someone names on the playground because you know their argument is right and you have no way to combat it.
+It's like calling someone names on the playground because you know their argument is valid and you have no way to counter it.

-Just because you have grievances and qualms with your country, government, or people, doesn't mean you have to broadcast it to others who might not have formed an opinion.
-What better place to broadcast your thoughts than at home where the people you have issue with can hear you?
+Just because you have grievances and qualms with your country, government, or people doesn't mean you have to broadcast it to others who might not have formed an opinion yet.
+What better place to express your thoughts than at home, where the people you take issue with can hear you?

-Not only does this thought agree with the "might makes right" mentality but it also questions whether or not all winning actions are those that should have taken place.
+This thought not only aligns with the "might makes right" mentality but also questions whether all victorious actions are those that should have taken place.

-As spoken by an American President, this statement basically says that the State doesn't grant liberty or freedom but those who oppose the government are the people who guarantee it.
+As spoken by an American President, this statement essentially says that the State doesn't grant liberty or freedom.
+Instead, those who oppose the government are the people who guarantee it.

-While this quote quite often gets used in defense of patriotism, I take it to mean that for liberty to exist we need to be willing to fight for what we believe.
-Sometimes the people who agree with the status quo win and sometimes the opponents do.
-But regardless, continuously questioning the existing dogma of the State is the only way to assure a society doesn't fall into staleness and fanaticism.
+While this quote is often used in defense of patriotism, I interpret it to mean that for liberty to exist, we need to be willing to fight for what we believe.
+Sometimes, those who agree with the status quo win, and sometimes the opponents do.
+But regardless, continuously questioning the existing dogma of the State is the only way to ensure a society doesn't fall into staleness and fanaticism.

 True, because it hides all kinds of inhumanity under its umbrella and is the main excuse for militarism.